Cash Cab (Canadian game show): History

 Following the success of the first season, Canada's host Adam Growe was invited to host a special season premiere episode of the American Cash Cab on December 23, 2008, which promoted the feature film Frost/Nixon.

 In the summer of 2009, Cash Cab was briefly broadcast in a programming block with Qubit.

 On July 16, 2011, a 61-year-old man from Surrey, British Columbia was struck and killed in downtown Vancouver by a vehicle used for the Canadian version of Cash Cab.
 The incident happened while the producer was driving the cab back to the storage facility after filming.

 Broadcast

 Cash Cab debuted on Discovery Channel on September 10, 2008 when it first aired in Canada on Discovery.
 Discovery was the only channel to air it until The Comedy Network started broadcasting it; it then began broadcasting on CTV Comedy Channel on June 1, 2011.
 On December 13, 2023, it was announced that the series would be revived as Cash Cab Music with Growe returning as host.
 It premiered in the United States on AXS TV on January 8, 2024, while premiering on GameTV in Canada on March 4, 2024.

+As of the launch of the Bell Media's 2024 F.A.S.T.
+Channels launch the show would run in syndication on the channel CTV Laughs.